‘NYC Chinatowns are open for business!’

 According to an estimate by the Flushing Chinese Business Association, the neighborhood has seen a 40 percent decrease in business since the rapidly spreading illness became a national concern, despite there being no confirmed cases in the state.

-City Council Speaker Corey Johnson (D-Manhattan), Councilmember Peter Koo (D-Flushing) and various representatives from city and state health departments as well as Flushing business representatives, attended a Feb.
-13 press conference hosted by Mayor de Blasio at the New World Mall in Flushing to encourage New Yorkers to continue patronizing Asian-American owned small business.
+City Council Speaker Corey Johnson (D-Manhattan), Councilmember Peter Koo (D-Flushing) and various representatives from the city and state health departments, as well as Flushing business representatives, attended a Feb.
+13 press conference hosted by Mayor de Blasio at the New World Mall in Flushing to encourage New Yorkers to continue patronizing Asian-American-owned small businesses.

 “In hard times, New Yorkers know to stand by their neighbors.
 We’re in Flushing today to embrace Asian-American-owned small businesses and say to all New Yorkers: New York City’s Chinatowns are open for business!” de Blasio said at the conference.

+Without admitting to or denying the claims, Jarmoszuk referred riders to report ride refusals over racial concerns to 311.

+“Racial profiling and exclusion has long been a problem with some of New York’s cab drivers and must be eradicated, but it remains to be seen whether recent reports of cabbie aversion to Asian Americans are more than anecdotal,” state Sen. John Liu (D-Flushing) said in an email to the Chronicle.

-The disease, officially referred to as Covid-19 as of Feb.
-13, has claimed over 1,357 lives and infected over 60,000 individuals worldwide, according to a live CBS count.
+The disease has claimed more than 2,000 lives and infected over 75,000 individuals worldwide, according to a live Feb.
+19 CNN count.

 “There is no reason to avoid public settings, including subways and — most of all — our city’s famous Chinese restaurants and small businesses,” said city Department of Health Commissioner Dr. Oxiris Barbot.
 “While it is understandable for some New Yorkers to feel concerned about the novel coronavirus situation, we cannot stand for racist and stigmatizing rhetoric, or for myths and half-truths about the virus.”